HU-TI-DEV/TI-S3/infrastructuur/Azure_Virtual_Machine/README.md

 sudo apt-get install nano
 ```

 Now you can start nano from the commandline.
+For your applications you should use containers.
+Start with installing [Docker on Ubuntu](./Docker_on_Ubuntu.md).

 Try to write your own [RestAPI](../RestAPI/README.md) and deploy it.
 Add a Flask webserver?
 Mongo DB?